TaylorQu/Linear-Regression/README.md

 # Linear-Regression
+Nowadays, AI technology develops rapidly and has been applied to many fields.
+And the machine learning is a branch of AI that focuses on developing algorithms and statistical models

-This file introduces a step-by-step approach to solving linear regression problems.
-We will learn to build a model in python.
+This file is the first step into machine learning.
+And it introduces an approach to solving the first question(linear regression problems).
+In this process,  We will learn to build a model in python.
 The goal of this model is to predict the profits of new restaurants based on the population size of a city.
 This file summaries the foundational elements of machine learning, particularly supervised learning, where the task is to map learning from inputs (urban population) to outputs (profits) according to example input-output pairs.
-It emphasizes the importance of understanding data, mathematical modeling problems, and performance-based quantitative measures (cost functions) to iteratively improve models
+It emphasizes the importance of understanding data, mathematical modeling problems, and performance-based quantitative measures (cost functions) to iteratively improve models.